How to Start an LLC in Tennessee? (Step by Step Guide)

 Registered agents also accept service of process for lawsuits, summonses, or other notices that the state may send you.

-They can either be an individual or business entity registered in Tennessee to provide registered agent services.
+They can either be an individual or a business entity registered in Tennessee to provide registered agent services.

 In most cases, a registered agent charges a monthly or annual fee.
 It's doubtful you'll be able to get registered agent services free of charge.

-3. File Tennessee Articles of Organization
+4. File Tennessee Articles of Organization (Mandatory)

-You'll need to include your business name, its physical street address, the articles' effective date, and a registered agent's name and address on each form you submit electronically.
+You'll need to include your business name, its physical street address, the article's effective date, and a registered agent's name and address on each form you submit electronically.

 You have to file Tennessee articles of organization with the Tennessee Secretary of State before your LLC can get a federal tax ID number.